Dumont, New Jersey: Local government

-In January 2020, the Borough Council appointed Carl Manna to fill the seat expiring in December 2020 that was vacated by Andrew LaBruno when he took office as mayor.
+In January 2020, the borough council appointed Carl Manna to fill the seat expiring in December 2020 that was vacated by Andrew LaBruno when he took office as mayor.

-In March 2018, the Borough Council appointed Lisa Rossillo to fill the seat expiring in December 2019 that was vacated by Barbara Correa following her resignation.
+In March 2018, the borough council appointed Lisa Rossillo to fill the seat expiring in December 2019 that was vacated by Barbara Correa following her resignation.
 Rossillo served on an interim basis until the November 2018 general election, when she won election to serve the balance of the term of office.

-In February 2017, the Borough Council selected Jared Geist from a list of three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2017 that had been vacated by Matthew Hayes, who resigned from office the previous month, due to illness.
+In February 2017, the borough council selected Jared Geist from a list of three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2017 that had been vacated by Matthew Hayes, who resigned from office the previous month, due to illness.

 In May 2014, Carl Manna was selected by the borough council to fill the seat expiring in December 2016 that had been held by Matthew M. Carrick until he resigned from office a month earlier.

 Emergency services

-The Dumont Police Department, comprised of 31 officers, operates out of the Borough Hall and protects and serves the community around the clock.
+The Dumont Police Department, comprised of 34 officers, operates out of the Borough Hall and protects and serves the community around the clock.
 The police department also includes volunteer reserve officers.
-The department's Chief of Police is Brian M. Joyce.
+The department's Chief of Police is Luke Totten.

-The Fire Department is manned by approximately 80 volunteer firefighters located at four different fire houses throughout the borough.
-Mark Abdulla of Independent Hose Company is Chief of the Department (Car 1), Terance Baierwalter of Engine/Rescue Company 3 is Deputy Chief (Deputy 1), and Nick Medina of Truck Company 2 is Battalion Chief (Battalion 1).
+The fire department is manned by approximately 80 volunteer firefighters located at four different fire houses throughout the borough.
+Nick Medina of Truck Company 2 is Chief of the Department (210), Mark Abdulla of Independent Hose Company is Deputy Chief (211), and Mike Stevens of Engine/Rescue Company 3 is Battalion Chief (212).
 The Dumont Fire Department responds to between 400 & 500 calls per year, including mutual aid to neighboring municipalities including Tenafly, Bergenfield, Cresskill, New Milford, Oradell, River Edge, and the Northern Valley towns when needed.
 The Dumont Fire Department is equipped with eight pieces of apparatus (four engines, one ladder, one rescue, one squad, and a utility truck) at the following locations: